 Writing articles, implementing SEO strategies, and posting on social media won’t generate sales right from the first day.
 For that, you’ll have to rely on paid advertisements.

 Neil Patel is an expert in digital marketing and he suggests that while running ads, you must have an omnichannel approach.

-So initially you must run paid ads on Google, Facebook, Instagram, Youtube and few other platforms.
-After a month or so, analyse the conversions and see the worst performing ads and stop spending money on that.
+So initially you must run paid ads on Google, Facebook, Instagram, Youtube, and a few other platforms.
+After a month or so, analyze the conversions and see the worst-performing ads and stop spending money on them.

 Where Do Thrift Stores Get Their Inventory From?

 Bulk distribution centers are such that the goods can be purchased by weight instead of per piece.
 Find such places and keep your eyes wide open.

 If you get your inventory through donations, try to figure out how you can schedule this.